-General water recommendation for women are about 2.7 liters (91 ounces) and for men are about 3.7 liters (125 ounces) from food and beverages.
-On average, about 20 percent of this daily water intake comes from food and the remaining 80 percent come from drinks.2
+General water recommendation for women are about 91 oz and for men are about 125 oz from food and beverages.
+On average, about 20% of this daily water intake comes from food and the remaining 80% come from drinks.2

 When those cravings do kick in, make food choices that maximize your fitness goals.
 The food you eat, and when you eat it, can help your body build muscle, lose fat and stay energized through workouts.